SOliv1/ms-4-kuk-marketing/README.md

 1.          *view* to render this template so let's head into **views.py* And define an index view.
                         Which will simply render the index template.
+1.          *class inheritance* = it's going to be very important as you progress in your understanding of python and object-oriented programming in general.
+             - remember that if you need functionality *from one class to be available in another*.
+            All you need to do is inherit the one you need. inherit all the base functionality from the built-in Django model class.
+            -  Built-in Django fields called a char field.
+Example below: name = models.Charfield() = has characters or text in it.
+              done = boolean.Field() =    true or false.
+So models.boolean field

 [![Build Status](https://travis-ci.com/SOliv1/ms-4-kuk-marketing.svg?branch=master)](https://travis-ci.com/SOliv1/ms-4-kuk-marketing)